Chapter Thirty-Five: In the Ashes of the Midnight Sun

 Before Draco could reply, Blaise asked, "How long have you been here?"

-They all spared a glance in the direction of the two women.
+They all spared a glance in the direction of the two women and his mother.

 "Don't worry about it."
-Blaise slid his hands into the pockets of his black slacks.
-"How's Hermione?"
+Draco slid his hands into the pockets of his black slacks.

-Potter's interest didn't wane, much to Draco's dismay.
+Potter's interest didn't wane on the subject of 'all things considered', much to Draco's dismay.
 Still, he answered his friend's question while keeping an eye on Scarhead.
 "She didn't want to come into the gates, and unbeknownst to me, she's been driving my mother mad, but all in all, she's fine.
-About squeezed my hand to death."
+About squeezed my hand to death.
+She's going to break it one day."

 Blaise smirked, but it died the moment Potter remarked with, "Yeah, she does that."

 The silence following that comment was so prickly it was almost unbearable.
-Blaise started chewing gum, Potter stared at the flowers, and Draco tried to stifle the uneasy feeling rising in him.
-He doubted that he'd said those words on purpose.
+Blaise started chewing gum, Potter stared at the flowers, and Draco tried to stifle the unease rising in him.
+He doubted that Potter had said those words on purpose.
 It was probably just another one of his foot-in-mouth moments, but it did a good job in reminding him that Potter would always be there, lurking.
 Fuck.

-Draco was almost a hundred percent certain that Granger had told Potter about them…and that she'd done it while they were in Venice.
+Draco was almost a hundred percent certain that Granger had told Potter about them…and that she'd done it before they left for Venice together.
 All the proof he had was a few sideways looks and murmurs, and he made a mental note to ask her about it later on.

 "Has she said anything?"
 Potter broke the silence.